 3. How do I know what my Long Term Disability waiting period is?

-You can view your optional Long Term Disability benefit waiting period selections by logging into your my.wsu account online.
-You can also contact an HRS Benefit Services representative at email@example.com or 509-335-4521.
+You can view your optional Long Term Disability benefit waiting period selections by logging into your Workday account online.
+You can also contact an HRS Benefit Services representative at firstname.lastname@example.org or 509-335-4521.

 4. Can I receive Long Term Disability and Shared Leave?

-Shared Leave may be used to help satisfy your optional Long Term Disability waiting period only.
+Shared Leave may be used to help satisfy your optional Long Term Disability waiting period only, up to 90 days.
 In the event your Long Term Disability is denied, you may submit a written request to HRS Pullman for reconsideration of your Shared Leave.

 Bargaining Unit employees should refer to the appropriate Collective Bargaining Agreements.